yanshu/pisa/INSTALL.md

 Basically, within your Python source tree, PISA is just a link to your source directory, so changes within your source tree are seen directly by your Python installation.
 * `-r $PISA/requirements.txt`: Specifies the file containing PISA's dependencies for `pip` to install prior to installing PISA.
 This file lives at `$PISA/requirements.txt`.
+* If a specific compiler is set under the `CC` env variable, it will be used, otherwise `cc` will be invoked.
+Note that there have been some problems using `clang` under OSX, since it does not support `openmp`.
+Using `gcc` instead works well.

 __Notes:__
 * You can work with your installation using the usual git commands (pull, push, etc.).
 However, these ***won't recompile*** any of the extension (i.e. pyx, _C/C++_) libraries.
 See below for how to handle this case.